.png)

 Juggling multiple payment methods, acquirers, and security measures often requires advanced systems and payment expertise that you might not have.

-Primer’s smart transaction routing, powered by our Workflow Automation, simplifies this process.
-It allows you to implement a multi-acquirer setup and ensure that payments are dynamically routed based on factors that you decide: such as customer location or transaction value.
-If, for example, you know in-person card payments have higher authorization rates when routed via a specific processor, you can set up the “if-then-else” logic so future payments are processed via that acquirer.
+If in-person card payments have higher authorization rates through a specific processor, you can set up the “if-then-else” logic so future payments are processed via that acquirer.
 Best of all, Primer is a no-code solution, allowing your developers to focus on enhancing your product rather than managing complex payment integrations.

-2. Increase success rates with adaptive 3DS authentication
+2. Increase authorization success with 3DS authentication

 Network tokenization is a powerful tool for boosting payment authorization rates, and with Primer, it’s an automated, hassle-free solution.